Associate Professor Robin Walters

 MA, PhD, PgDip

-Dr Robin Walters completed degrees in Natural Sciences (Cambridge) and in Genetics (Liverpool) before working for 17 years on the biophysics, biochemistry and genetics of plant photosynthesis, first in Sheffield and then in Oxford.
-He then held a post as a Research Fellow at Imperial College London, before moving to CTSU in June 2012.
+Robin Walters completed degrees in Natural Sciences (Cambridge) and in Genetics (Liverpool) before working for 17 years on the biophysics, biochemistry and genetics of plant photosynthesis, first in Sheffield and then in Oxford.
+He then held a post as a Research Fellow at Imperial College London, where his work focussed on investigating the contribution of structural variation in the human genome to disease risk and phenotypic variation, with a particular focus on diabetes and obesity.

 Recent publications